NB "Total Eclipse"

 Floor plan as originally built

 The outward appearance of the boat has changed quite a bit from when it was built.
 The original paint scheme was black hull and beige superstructure with brown panels which was changed in the early 1980's to the colour scheme that is sported today... black hull, green superstructure with a white bordered red panel on the side of the superstructure.
 The red and white bow detailing was first added in 2004.
-The original "flying saucer" roof vents were replaced in the 1980's with brass "mushroom" vents.
+The original "flying saucer" roof vents were replaced in the 1990's with brass "mushroom" vents.
 Another addition to the external appearance was the addition of a collapsible windscreen and rear cockpit cover with a tonnau type cover to the front deck.
-These appeared around 1989 and have given good service but are now starting to show their age.
-I replaced the original windscreen in 2009 after twenty years service.
+These appeared around 1989 and have gave good service but in 2009 I replaced the original windscreen after twenty years service.

 A 2010 photograph showing the tonneau cover over the front deck